-Truman Medical Center (TMC) Hospital Hill has earned the international “Baby-Friendly” designation from Baby-Friendly USA, Inc. This makes TMC the first in the metro area and only the second in the State of Missouri to earn this prestigious designation.
+Truman Medical Center (TMC) Health Sciences District has earned the international “Baby-Friendly” designation from Baby-Friendly USA, Inc. This makes TMC the first in the metro area and only the second in the State of Missouri to earn this prestigious designation.
 There are more than 20,000 designated Baby-Friendly hospitals and birth centers worldwide.
 Currently there are 208 active Baby-Friendly hospitals and birth centers in the United States.

 “We are thrilled and honored to have earned this international designation and be the first and only hospital in the area to be ‘Baby-Friendly,’” said Lynette Wheeler, TMC Chief Nursing Officer.
 “The goal of this endeavor is to encourage the natural instincts of a new mom and create that immediate bond with skin-to-skin contact and allowing infants to stay in the same room at all times with their mothers.
 This and the other steps all help both mom and the new baby start off with a happier, healthier life.”